 - Strong discipline in investing: This is the most important aspect which is so underrated.
 Mutual funds MAKE YOU invest your money for a longer period and avoid short term trades, where nobody has ever made money.
 Read any celebrated investor to get this confirmed.
 You ONLY make money when you invest and not trade.
 This discipline goes a long way to make you rich which you never thought could be possible given your 9 am – 5 pm jobs.

 Different types of mutual funds in India

-There are many types of mutual funds in India which are nothing but a combination of different percentage of equity linked and debt linked assets.
+There are many types of mutual funds in India which are nothing but a combination of different percentages of equity-linked and debt linked assets.
 Let us discuss different types of mutual funds in India below:

 Classification of mutual funds basis underlying asset class

-- Equity linked funds: These funds invest in share market to generate returns for their investors.
-They typically have high returns, and involve high risk.
-Such funds should be an ideal choice for young investors who can take risk with their money and have a longer horizon of investment.
-If you are risk averse person, you can avoid them or invest in funds which invest in blue chip or large cap companies.
-They have lesser return and substantially low risk.
-Typical returns can vary from 12-30% depending on the duration and underlying asset combination.
+- Equity-linked funds: These funds invest in the share market to generate returns for their investors.
+They typically have high returns and involve high risk.
+Such funds should be an ideal choice for young investors who can take risks with their money and have a longer horizon of investment.
+If you are a risk-averse person, you can avoid them or invest in funds that invest in blue-chip or large-cap companies.
+They have lesser returns and substantially low risk.
+Typical returns can vary from 10-18% depending on the duration and underlying asset combination.
 Be prepared for negative returns over a longer period as well.

 - Debt funds: These funds invest in company debentures, bonds issued by sovereign governments, and fixed income assets.
 These funds are very safe investments and should be an ideal choice for people nearing their retirement or people with very low risk profile.
 Typical returns can vary from 7-10%.
 But the return is very much comparable to what private banks have now been offering (i.e. 5-6%).